Jeroen-DeMeester/rijks-wikidata-bot/README.md

 ## Project Overview

-The goal of this project is to ensure that Wikidata items for artworks or objects in the Rijksmuseum collection have the correct Rijksmuseum ID (`P13234`).
+The goal of this project is to ensure that Wikidata items for artworks or objects in the Rijksmuseum collection have a correct and complete Rijksmuseum ID (`P13234`).

+In addition to adding the Rijksmuseum ID (`P13234`) itself, the script can add a small number of closely related statements **only when they are missing**.
+These include:

+- `P195` (collection)
+- `P217` (inventory number / Rijksmuseum object number)
+- `P276` (location)

+ Adding these related statements helps ensure items meet the modelling expectations and constraints associated with the Rijksmuseum ID property, without overwriting existing data.

  The script reads a CSV file containing:

 - `qid`: Wikidata item ID (e.g., `Q100905723`)
 - `uri`: Rijksmuseum URI (e.g., `https://id.rijksmuseum.nl/200122652`)
+- `objectnumber`: Rijksmuseum objectnumber (e.g., `RP-P-1905-2499`, used only if `P217` is missing)

-The script will:
+From this data, the script will:

 1. Validate the URI format (`https://id.rijksmuseum.nl/200...`)
 2. Skip rows with missing data or invalid URIs
-3. Check if the item already has `P13234`
+3. Add Rijksmuseum ID (`P13234`) if missing (primary action)
-4. Add the claim if missing
+4. Add collection (`P195`) = Rijksmuseum if missing
+5. Add inventory number (`P217`) if missing
+6. Add location (`P276`) = Rijksmuseum if missing
+7. Avoid overwriting or duplicating any existing statements
-5. Log successes and failures to a timestamped log file
+8. Log successes and failures to a timestamped log file

 ## Requirements